-Besides these it was made clear that the work is educational and not political and refused to take sides for or against any political party.
+Besides these it was made clear that the work was educational and not political and refused to take sides for or against any political party.
 The work was for harmony, solidarity and progress.
-How successful was this is evidenced by the fact that while most of the educational institutions were disturbed or closed during the political upheavals, especially of Bengal, the studies in the CHC were never disrupted or disturbed.
+How successful this was is evidenced by the fact that while most of the educational institutions were disturbed or closed during the political upheavals, especially in Bengal, the studies in the CHC were never disrupted or disturbed.